orchardstreet/Blockmap-image-renderer/README.md

 Runs on a server, use linux desktop terminal, Windows-Subsystem for linux or a VPS.
 Run the following command to install:
 # Installation
+Configure your server to serve index.html first, and then upgrade connections to your-site-name.com/socket to a websockets connection

+put the name-of-your-site.com/socket on line 13 of index.html

 sudo apt install nodejs npm mariadb-server

 sudo git clone https://github.com/orchardstreet/Blockmap-image-renderer